open-power/skiboot/doc/overview.rst

 OS interface
 ------------

+OPAL (skiboot) is exclusively called through OPAL calls.
+The OS has complete controll of *when* OPAL code is executed.
+The design of all OPAL APIs is that we do not block in OPAL, so as not to introduce jitter.

-Skiboot maintains its own stack for each CPU.
-We do not have an ABI like "may use X stack on OS stack", we entirely keep to our own stack space.
+Skiboot maintains its own stack for each CPU, the running OS does not need to donate or reserve any of its stack space.
-The OS (Linux) calling skiboot will never use any OS stack space and the OS does not need to call skiboot with a valid stack.

-We define an array of stacks, one for each CPU.
-On entry to skiboot, we can find out stack by multiplying our CPU number by the stack size and adding that to the address of the stack area.

-At the bottom of each stack area is a per CPU data structure, which we can get to by chopping off the LSBs of the stack pointer.

-The OPAL interface is a generic message queue.
-The Linux side of things can be found in linux/arch/powerpc/platform/powernv/
+With the OPAL API calls and device tree bindings we have the OPAL ABI.

 Interrupts
 ----------

-We don't handle interrupts in skiboot.

-In the future we may have to change to process machine check interrupts during boot.

-We do not have timer interrupts.
+We don't directly handle interrupts in skiboot.
+The OS is in complete control, and any interrupts we need to process are first received by the OS.
+The :ref:`opal-handle-interrupt` call is made by the OS for OPAL to do what's needed.

 Memory
 ------